GoogleCloudPlatform/nodejs-docs-samples/run/websockets/README.md

-# Node.js websockets sample for Cloud Run
+# Node.js WebSockets sample for Cloud Run

-This sample demonstrates how to use websockets on [Cloud Run][run] with Node.js.
+This sample demonstrates how to use WebSockets on [Cloud Run][run] with Node.js.

 * [Setup](#setup)